AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/create-visuals-from-sql.md

 ---
-title: Creating Visualizations from SQL Queries
+title: Create Visualizations from SQL Queries
-zendesk_id: 360016504852
+description: Learn to familiarize you with the terminology used in the SQL Report Builder and give you a solid foundation for creating SQL visualizations.
 ---
+# Create Visualizations from SQL Queries

 The goal for this tutorial is to familiarize you with the terminology used in the SQL Report Builder and give you a solid foundation for creating SQL visualizations.